zhouyl/flowblade/preview/README.md

 # Flowblade Component Preview Server

-This directory contains scripts and configuration for running a local Laravel preview server to view and test Flowblade components.
+This directory contains scripts for setting up a local Laravel preview server to view and test Flowblade components.

 ## Quick Start

 ### Installation

-Run the installation script to set up the preview server:
+Run the installation script from the project root to set up the preview server:

 ```bash
 bash preview/install.sh